Francisca Mardones (footballer)

 María Francisca Mardones Sáez (born 24 March 1989), known as Francisca Mardones, is a Chilean footballer who plays as a midfielder for Santiago Morning and the Chile women's national team.

+Club career

+Mardones began to play football in her neighbourhood before joining Universidad de Chile, aged 13.

+She has played for Ferroviarios and Unión La Calera.

+In 2022, Mardones joined Colo-Colo from Santiago Morning.
+She had previously played for them from 2010 to 2012.

 International career

 Mardones represented Chile at the 2008 FIFA U-20 Women's World Cup.
 She made her senior debut during the 2011 Pan American Games.

+As a futsal player, she represented the Chile national team in the 2017 Copa América.